aws-samples/dataops-platform-airflow-dbt/dataops-infra/README.md

 ## Deployment

-If you've performed all steps from the the [Prerequisites](#prerequisites), you can now deploy the project.
+If you've performed all steps from the [Prerequisites](#prerequisites), you can now deploy the project.

 The deployment process is divided in three `make` rules:
 * `bootstrap` rule deploys infrastructure components which are not frequently updated (VPC, S3, ECR, Redis, RDS, Redshift)